-Only a week to go until the Whitsun Holidays start and as the weather is getting warmer in Cornwall it’s time to hit the beach.
-Don’t you just love the moment when you sit down on your beach towel, sun in your face, book in your hand and you know the winter is officially over?
-Let the family holidays begin!
+Finally the holidays have arrived and with the lovely summer weather in Cornwall it’s time to hit the beach.
+Don’t you just love the moment when you sit down on your beach towel, sun in your face, book in your hand and you know, the family holidays have officially begun!
 You lean back, relax and then, just as you reach page 5 of your book, you suddenly hear a voice: “Mummy… I’m bored.”

 The all-time favourite beach activity that children never get bored of.
 All you need is a net and a bucket and off they go.
 Crabs, shells, rocks, mussels and seaweeds of different shapes and colours can be found in the rock pools.
 Older kids might even bring a book that will help them identify their catch or they could take pictures and learn more about what they have caught once you get back home.
 You can also turn it into a competition.
 The child with the best findings wins a prize.

 Top tip: Make sure your children wear sturdy shoes as the seaweed and rocks can be very slippery and don’t forget to slap on a hat and apply plenty of sun cream.
 Just because it’s not that hot doesn’t mean you can’t burn.

 #2 Beach Creatures